hn/bsh-home-appliances/README.md

 ### D-Bus 2

-Data is transmitted on the D-Bus 2 in a `8N1` configuration and the washing machine uses a transfer rate of 9600 baud.
+Data is transmitted on D-Bus-2 using UART framing with an 8N1 configuration at a baud rate of 9600.
 The `COM1` internet connection module cyclically tries out transfer rates from 9600 up to 38400 baud during startup, so newer devices probably use one of the higer rates.

 The D-Bus 2 is a (1-wire, the DATA wire) bus, not a conventional 2-wire serial link with separate RX and TX signals.